These healthy raw berry bliss balls are everything you want from a sweet treat – gooey, more-ish and delicious. Suitable for vegans.

-I made this recipe for the first time with Miss R just after I’d spent a morning cooking with berries in a workshop led by Madeleine Shaw and hosted by Seasonal Berries.
+I made these berry bliss balls for the first time with Miss R just after I’d spent a morning cooking with berries in a workshop led by Madeleine Shaw and hosted by Seasonal Berries.
 This recipe is slightly adapted from Madeleine’s.

 I’ve now made it several times as the kids liked it so much.
 I can’t make it with Baby S in the room because he screams until I hand him some straight from the food processor!
 Even R loves them, and getting him to eat raw fruit is no mean feat.